 - My God, What Have I Done?: Sannomiya-sensei, when Rika almost dies.

 - Powered by a Forsaken Child: And Masato is said forsaken child, as the Tantauls system is using the poor little kid as a "battery" for their super computer... which is the Final Boss.
+It's seemingly also Athena's fate in the third disc's game over.

 - Psychic Powers: Athena develops several abilities similar to those she has in the KOF games: